car-r/astro-pickleball/src/pages/blog/selkirk-slk-halo-control-xl-review.md

 Overall, we can’t recommend this paddle enough.
 We definitely preferred the XL version of both the SLK Halo Control and SLK Halo Power, but we’ll also prefer a larger paddle and an elongated handle.
 The Halo Control produces plenty of spin and feels extremely comfortable anywhere on the court.
 It also seems very durable and should last a long time, especially when compared to other textured surface paddles.

 The SLK Halo is priced very competitively when compared to other high end paddles, and is a no brainer for someone looking for a reasonably priced upgrade.
 While the Control version lacks the power of a Joola Hyperion or even the Power version of the Halo, the additional control more than makes up for it.
+You can learn more about the Power version in our full review of the  <a href="/blog/selkirk-slk-halo-power-xl-review">SLK Halo Power XL Review</a>.

 We’d recommend this paddle to beginners, intermediate, and advanced players.
 Beginners that struggle with control will find their game start to come together and keep more balls in the court.
 A more advanced player will appreciate the extra feel and control for net battles.
 We’d recommend trying this paddle or the SLK Halo Power before making a final decision on your next paddle and wouldn’t hesitate to recommend the SLK Halo to any player!